Michael Shannon: All New Movies and TV Shows in 2025 and 2026

 With his distinctive presence and incredible acting prowess, Michael Shannon continues to be a dominant force in both the independent and mainstream film industries, leaving an indelible mark on cinema and earning recognition from audiences and critics alike.
 Recently, he made a striking return as the iconic General Zod in ‘The Flash.’
 If that left you eager for more of his work, here’s a glimpse of his upcoming projects to look forward to.

-3. Eric Larue (TBA)
+2. Eric Larue (TBA)

 Directed by Michael Shannon, ‘Eric Larue’ is an exploration of the mental states of a mother and father whose son is in prison for killing three of his classmates.
-The son Eric (Nation Sage Henrikson) is not there for most of the film and we only see how his mother Janice (Judy Greer) and father Ron (Alexander Skarsgård) process their child’s actions.
-It is through this that the viewers feel the presence of Eric which is disturbing, to say the least.
+The son Eric (Nation Sage Henrikson) is not there for most of the film, and we only see how his mother, Janice (Judy Greer), and father, Ron (Alexander Skarsgård), process their child’s actions.
+It is through this that the viewers feel the presence of Eric, which is disturbing, to say the least.
 As the two parents opt for different religious paths to cope with the grief, their relationship takes a hit.

-While the film is Shannon’s directorial debut, the way he puts it on screen, based on the screenplay by Brett Neveu who also wrote the play of the same name back in 2002 in response to the Columbine High School massacre in 1999, makes it clear that Shannon had a clear view of what he wanted to show.
+While the film is Shannon’s directorial debut, the way he puts it on screen, based on the screenplay by Brett Neveu, who also wrote the play of the same name back in 2002 in response to the Columbine High School massacre in 1999, makes it clear that Shannon had a clear view of what he wanted to show.
 He won the Breakthrough Director Award at the 2023 Denver International Film Festival for it.
-While ‘Eric Larue’ had its world premiere at the Tribeca Film Festival and was shown at the Chicago International Film Festival and Denver Film Festival, it is yet to be released for the general audience.
+While ‘Eric Larue’ had its world premiere at the Tribeca Film Festival and was shown at the Chicago International Film Festival and Denver Film Festival, it has yet to be released for the general audience.

-4. Dead Guy (TBA)
+3. Dead Guy (TBA)

-6. Nuremberg (TBA)
+4. Nuremberg (TBA)

-8. McCarthy (TBA)
+5. McCarthy (TBA)

 In this thought-provoking portrayal, Michael Shannon takes on the titular role of Joseph McCarthy, and he’s joined by an impressive ensemble cast including Emilia Clarke, Dane DeHaan, and Scoot McNairy.
 As the project advances through its pre-production phase, audiences can anticipate a compelling exploration of a pivotal figure in American history.
 Stay tuned for further updates on ‘McCarthy’ as it continues to take shape.